 What do prisoners do to pass time?

-Prisoners have access to TVs, radios and can also purchase additional things like books or video-game consoles.
+Prisoners have access to TVs, radios and can also purchase additional things like books.
 There is no money in prison but instead, each prisoner will have an account similar to a savings account that their friends and family can deposit money into.